Should You Quit Smoking or Vaping for Your Recovery?

 Do you smoke a cigarette and feel like you need to have a beer in hand?
 Do you vape and wish you were vaping more than nicotine?
 Many say that this was what they faced in early recovery and felt triggered as a result, no matter what the context or situation, and if they were in an already triggering situation (e.g., at a bar, around people who were drinking or getting high, gambling, etc.), it was even harder to stay sober.

-Here’s what you need to know to kick the habit in 2018 and boost your recovery at the same time.
+Here’s what you need to know to kick the habit and boost your recovery at the same time.

 According to the Centers for Disease Control (CDC), there is no shortage of horrific effects caused by smoking.